Jason Castro (baseball): Houston Astros (2010, 2012–2016)

 On June 20, 2010, the Astros promoted Castro to the MLB from the Class AAA Round Rock Express.
 He made his MLB debut on June 22, 2010, at Minute Maid Park against the San Francisco Giants.
 He singled off Tim Lincecum in his first career at-bat.
 Castro hit his first major league home run on June 24, 2010, against Matt Cain.

 On March 2, 2011, while playing in a spring training game against the Detroit Tigers, Castro suffered a knee injury while running to first base.
 He underwent surgery two days later, on March 4, to repair his torn anterior cruciate ligament and a damaged meniscus.
 As a result, he missed the entire 2011 season.

 On June 13, 2012, while pinch-hitting for Xavier Cedeño, Castro grounded out to Joaquin Arias to record the last out for Matt Cain's perfect game.
 He played 87 games in the 2012 season, finishing the year with a .257 batting average, 6 home runs and 29 RBI.
+He was recognized by the Houston chapter of the Baseball Writers Association of America (BBWAA) in 2012 as the recipient of the Darryl Kile Good Guy Award.

 Castro blocks a pitch during spring training in March 2015.

-On May 20, 2013, Castro was awarded the honor of being American League Player of the Week.
+On May 20, 2013, Castro was awarded the honor of being American League (AL) Player of the Week.
 He earned his first All-Star Game selection that season as a reserve catcher, but did not appear in the game.
-He led the Astros with a .350 OBP.
+Castro became Houston's second catcher to garner selection to the All-Star Game, succeeding Craig Biggio in 1991.
+(Note: For single seasons, Played at least 50% of games at C, Playing for HOU, is an All-Star, in the regular season, sorted by ascending Season..)
+On July 31, he connected for his first grand slam, off Miguel González of the Baltimore Orioles.
+Castro led the Astros with a .350 OBP.
 He set club catcher records with 63 runs, 18 home runs (16 of which were hit as a catcher, tying John Bateman's club record — two were while playing as a DH), and a .485 slugging percentage.
 In September, he had surgery to remove a cyst from his knee and missed the rest of the season.
 He played 120 games that year.

 After the 2013 season, Castro completed the degree that he had started at Stanford.
 When he was drafted, he was 25 credits shy of the degree.
 He had returned to Stanford in the 2010 offseason to begin taking the rest of the courses, but he was delayed by rehabilitation from his 2011 injury.

 Before the 2014 season, Castro signed a one-year contract with the Astros worth $2.45 million.
 Before the 2015 season, he signed another one-year contract with the Astros, worth $4 million.
 In 2015, he batted .211.